Juan Fernández firecrown

-The Juan Fernández firecrown (Sephanoides fernandensis) is a critically endangered hummingbird in the "coquettes", tribe Lesbiini of subfamily Lesbiinae.
+The Juan Fernández firecrown (Sephanoides fernandensis) is a hummingbird that is critically endangered in the "coquettes", tribe Lesbiini of subfamily Lesbiinae.
 It is endemic to Isla Róbinson Crusoe, one of the three-island Juan Fernández archipelago belonging to Chile.

 Taxonomy and systematics

 The Juan Fernández firecrown shares genus Sephanoides with the green-backed firecrown (S. sephaniodes).
 It has one existing subspecies, the nominate S. f. fernandensis.
 Most worldwide taxonomic systems attribute a second subspecies to it, the extinct S. f. leyboldi.
 They list it as having occurred on another island in the Juan Fernández group, Alejandro Selkirk Island (also called Más Afuera).
 However, at least one author questions the two-subspecies treatment and whether a firecrown ever inhabited Selkirk.